Skip to content

 ARTS & CRAFTS

 If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with Jessica LaBonte, owner of Cedar Tree Pottery.
 During these 12 weeks you will learn new skills, or refine your techniques, and create beautiful ceramics with as much instruction as you need.
 At the CVU ceramics studio, we offer and welcome a fun and judgement-free collaborative environment for potters of all levels.
 Only 10 spots available!
-Students will each receive a 25lb bag of stoneware-mid-fire clay, Cone 6.
+Students will have access to stoneware, mid-fire clay, Cone 6.
 All clay, glazes (brushed and dipped), use of the studio, tools, as well as firing costs are included in the fee.
-NOTE: Only studio glazes and clay will be allowed.
-BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting 2/10-6/9 (no open studio on 2/17, 2/24, 3/3, 3/31, 4/21, 5/26).
-Wheel usage is on a first come basis.
-Please be sensitive to those waiting to use the space.
+NOTE: Only the provided glazes and clay are allowed in the studio.
+BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Sept 29-Dec 22.
+No open studio on 11/24.
 Recommended minimum age: High School.
 "I really loved taking Beginner Ceramics with Jessica.
 This was my first time taking an Access Class at CVU and it was a wonderful experience and I really enjoyed myself.
 I am looking forward to taking more Access Classes in the future."
 CP

-Winter/Spring 2025
+Fall/Winter 2025

 Waitlist